-- For Pope Francis: that he may continue to be, by word and example, the voice and hope of those living in situations of material, moral and spiritual poverty.
-We ask that all Christians and people of good will have an everstronger desire for communion with him and docility to his teachings; we pray to the Lord. - 2.
-For the Church and in particular for our sisters and brothers who are called to bear witness to the faith today through martyrdom, that the Lord may give them the strength to face this moment with joy and courage, we pray to the Lord.
+1. For Pope Francis: that he may continue to be, by word and example, the voice and hope of those living in situations of material, moral and spiritual poverty.
+May we, with him, "in a world suffering the impacts of war, the ongoing effects of the COVID-19 pandemic, and the climate crisis", be 'pilgrims of hope' in any way we can in our own realities; we pray to the Lord.

-- 3. For the leaders of nations and international agencies, that they may seek with a righteous conscience what benefits progress and not be corrupted by the lure of money and power, we pray to the Lord. - 4.
+- 2. For the Church and in particular for our sisters and brothers who are called to bear witness to the faith today through martyrdom, that the Lord may give them the strength to face this moment with joy and courage, we pray to the Lord. - 3.
+For the leaders of nations and international agencies, that they may seek with a righteous conscience what benefits progress and not be corrupted by the lure of money and power, we pray to the Lord. - 4.
 For peace in the world, hear Lord the cry of pain of those who suffer and implore an end to violence, and grant those who promote peace to persevere in doing good towards those most marginalized, we pray to the Lord. - 5.
 For all of us pilgrims in these holy places, that we may be open to the foreseeing love of God the Father, who has called us to follow Jesus Christ more closely, and confirm our resolutions of holiness, making us strong and firm in faith, we pray to the Lord.

-ROSARY (Mysteries of Light prayed in the pullman)
+(Rosary in pullman)